 If you are considering applying to a program in the Department of Specialized Education Services (SES), we are ready to guide you through the process and help you make an informed decision about your undergraduate and graduate education.
-Our department comprises three disciplines, Birth Through Kindergarten, Professions in Deafness (PID), and Special Education.
+Our department comprises three disciplines, Birth Through Kindergarten, Interpreting, Deaf Education, and Advocacy (IDEAS), and Special Education.

 - Birth Through Kindergarten – Professionals in this field provide service to young children and their families across diverse early childhood settings.

-- Professions in Deafness (PID) – Professionals in this field can be outstanding teachers for deaf and hard of hearing students, serve as sign language interpreters, as well as advocates for the deaf and hard of hearing.
+- Interpreting, Deaf Education, and Advocacy (IDEAS) – Professionals in this field can be outstanding teachers for deaf and hard of hearing students, serve as sign language interpreters, as well as advocates for the deaf and hard of hearing.

 - Special Education – Professionals in this field provide a service to students with identified disabilities of which may impact their educational performance

 Learn more about the programs that we offer in each of these disciplines by visiting our Academic Programs page.

 If you are a current UNC Greensboro student, interested in one of our programs, please check the program page in your area of interest (i.e., Birth through Kindergarten Early Childhood Special Education, K-12 Special Education, Professions in Deafness) before applying, to verify you meet specific admission criteria.

 Undergraduate Students – Navigate to UNC Greensboro’s Apply page, and simply follow the instructions listed there.